 Watching Japanese TV series helps you learn grammar and unfamiliar words and transports you to modern-day, real-time Japan.

-The variety programs show you trending cultures, customs, and viral phrases.
-All this makes you feel you are actually in Japan and exploring the people and social life there.
-Also, you gain various aspects of the Japanese language.
+The variety of programs shows you trending cultures, customs, and viral phrases.
+This makes you feel you are actually in Japan and exploring the people and social life there.
+Also, you learn various aspects of the Japanese language.

 Where can you watch Japanese TV series?

 When you decide to watch Japanese shows, the next step is where to watch them.
-There are two broad types of platforms — Japanese or from other countries.
+There are two broad types of platforms: Japanese and from other countries.

-For example, websites like TV Japan, NHK WORLD, FNN Prime, TBS Japan, Crunchyroll, Abema TV, dLibrary, Nippon TV, and many more have exclusive Japanese content.
+For example, websites like TV Japan, NHK WORLD, FNN Prime, TBS Japan, Crunchyroll, Abema TV, library, Nippon TV, and many more have exclusive Japanese content.

-You also have a wide range of channels that cover Japanese TV Series.
+You also have a wide range of channels that broadcast Japanese TV series.
 This includes Netflix, Hulu, HBO, Amazon Prime Video, Viki, YouTube, and AsianCrush.

 There is a wide variety of Japanese TV series and films on Netflix.
 There is something for everyone, from romance to drama to mystery to action.